ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 - how to develop app for using CR token locally, see blog post
 - [IAM condition properties](docs/account?topic=account-iam-condition-properties)

+avoid using API keys, but perform (administrative) tasks, access to a compute resource indicates privilege, compute resource can obtain token, turn into IAM token and perform the action

 ## Remove resources
 {: #trusted-profile-for-enterprise-security-removeresources}